Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 TCU Stats and Trends

-- Thus far this year TCU has one win against the spread.
+- TCU has one win against the spread in seven games this year.

-- This season, the Horned Frogs are winless ATS when entering a game as an underdog of 3.5 points or more.
+- The Horned Frogs have been underdogs by 3.5 points or more two times this year and have not covered the spread once.

-- TCU's games this year have hit the over on four of six set point totals (66.7%).
+- TCU's games this season have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).

-- The Horned Frogs have turned the ball over two more times (10 total) than the Wildcats have forced a turnover (8) this season.
+- The Horned Frogs have turned the ball over 10 times this season, two more turnovers than the Wildcats have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.